mourjo/VMScheduling/README.md

 Let consider the VMs run replicated applications.
 To make them fault-tolerant to hardware failure, the customer expects to have the replicas running on distinct hosts.

 1. Implement a new VM Scheduler (flag `antiAffinity`) that place VMs with regards to their affinity.
-In practice, all Vms with an id between [0-100] must be on distinct nodes, the same with VMs having an id between [101-200], [201-300], ... ,[1501, 1530].
+In practice, all Vms with an id between [0-100] must be on distinct nodes, the same with VMs having an id between [101-200], [201-300], ... .

 2. To check the scheduler is effective, implements an observer.
 A sample one is `PeakPowerObserver`.
-Basically, your observer must be called every simulated second to confirm VMs of the same group are all hosted on distinct nodes
+Basically, your observer must be called every simulated second to confirm VMs of a same group are all hosted on distinct nodes or to indicate which of the Vms are co-located despite the constraint.

 ### Get rid of SLA violations